Terascale-All-sensing-Research-Studio/3D-Proxies-for-Broken-Objects/README.md

     print("top-{} Retrieved object: {} with distance: {}".format(idx, obj_idx, dist))
 ```

-To evaluate or render the results from a database, use the evaluation script:
+To evaluate or render the results from a pre-built database, use the evaluation script:

 ```
 python evaluate_database.py \